 Welcome to Dick Wightman's Home Page

-Featuring information about the Ballard Southern Railroad (On30), building and flying kites for the Rainbear Skydive Teddy Bear Parachute Corps, shooting and building classic traditional D longbows, quilting on antique treadle sewing machines and other interests that may catch my fancy from time to time.
+Featuring information about the Rainbear Skydive Teddy Bear Parachute Corps, the Ballard Southern Railroad (On30), shooting and building classic traditional D longbows, quilting on antique treadle sewing machines and other interests that may catch my fancy from time to time.

 Welcome to my home page.
-I am a retired performer and am still commonly called Captain Dick, sometimes Doc Wightman, names I and my ventriloquist figure friends performed under for many years.
-I still do an occasional show, but I spend most of my time now involved with the collection and restoration of antique sewing machines, model railroading and traditional archery.
+I am a retired performer and am still commonly called Captain Dick, a name I and my ventriloquist figure friends performed under for many years.
+I still do an occasional show, but I spend most of my time now involved with kites and parachuting teddy bears, the collection and restoration of antique sewing machines, model railroading and traditional archery.
 I am the web master for Treadle On, the antique sewing machine collector and users site, which is huge and which is separate from this site.
 There is a link to Treadle On below.
 This site is devoted primarily to my other interests so that the 2000 members of Treadle On don't have to be burdened with them.

 For antique sewing machine and quilting activities: www.treadleon.net